cowrie/cowrie/doc/kippo-graph/README.md

 ## mySQL configuration

-Configuring Kippo requires setting up the sql tables and then telling kippo to use them. to install the tables and create the kippo user account enter the following commands:
+Configuring cowrie requires setting up the sql tables and then telling cowrie to use them.

+To install the tables and create the cowrie user account enter the following commands:
 ```
 mysql -u root -p
 CREATE DATABASE cowrie;